Current Post Doctoral Fellows

 Dr. Nyssim Lefford

 She organized three workshops.
 The first was on the Resilience of Song, working with Godfrey Baldacchino to frame the questions for the workshop, identify deliverables and set the agenda.
 She reached out to various participants and facilitated their involvement; prepared materials for the workshop itself; and collected workshop presentations and video materials from the workshop which are now archived in DL.
 With Mike Forrester, she organized a data sharing at the 4th Annual Meeting.
 Preparations started with several lengthy online exchanges to identify key issues surrounding data sharing and summarize the main positions.
-I reached out to various participants, supplied them with background information and prepared materials for the workshop.
+She reached out to various participants, supplied them with background information and prepared materials for the workshop.
 The workshop provided a valuable forum for AIRS researchers.
-It raised awareness about data sharing and brought to light several benefits and obstacles that must be address.
+It raised awareness about data sharing and brought to light several benefits and obstacles that must be addressed.
 She also organized the Digital Library workshop at the 4th annual meeting.
 The workshop was comprised of an in-depth demo and also discussions.
 It proved an important conversation for AIRS.
 Many opportunities were identified; concerns were aired and in some cases addressed on the spot; and needs of both researchers and the DL were identified.

-Dr. Lefford is currently an Associate Professor at Luleå University of Technology, in Sweden
+Dr. Lefford is currently an Associate Professor at Luleå University of Technology, in Sweden.